zubinchopra/portaldocs/portal-sdk/generated/top-extensions-flighting.md

 1. Hide, show, or swap controls in the content area of a blade

-    **NOTE**: It is highly recommended that developers implement the majority of blades in an extension by using  the `TemplateBlade` pattern, as specified in [top-extension-blades](top-extension-blades).
+    **NOTE**: It is highly recommended that developers implement the majority of blades in an extension by using  the `TemplateBlade` pattern, as specified in [top-extension-blades.md](top-extension-blades.md).
 The  `TemplateBlade`  pattern is not restricted from programmatically adding or removing content.
 Resource overview blades are an exception to this pattern, as specified in [top-blades-resourcemenu.md](top-blades-resourcemenu.md).

 1. Switch the code to behave differently based on the experiment that was assigned to the user.
 This is based on the strategies that are specified in [#framework-support](#framework-support).